Reversing Type 2 Diabetes

 Newcastle University's findings could benefit millions of people across the globe

 The World Health Organization estimates that, in just over a decade, diabetes will be the seventh leading cause of death worldwide.
-As well as causing serious long-term health problems including loss of vision, blindness, amputation of the lower limbs and feet, diabetes is a major cause of kidney failure, heart attack and stroke.
+As well as causing serious long-term health problems, including impaired vision, blindness and amputation of the lower limbs and feet, diabetes is a major cause of kidney failure, heart attack and stroke.

-An ongoing trial aims to find an effective and accessible way to put Type 2 diabetes into remission for the long-term.
-Results from the first year of the trial, published in late 2017, have identified that people in the first six years of type 2 diabetes who follow a low-calorie programme, with support from their GP, can reverse their diabetes for at least a year.
-The study is ongoing.
+Now, a trial is aiming to find an effective and accessible way to put Type 2 diabetes into remission for the long term.
+Results from the first year of the trial, published in late 2017, have identified that people in the first six years of Type 2 diabetes who follow a low-calorie programme with support from their GP can reverse their diabetes for at least a year.

-The trial, DiRECT (Diabetes Remission Clinical Trial), found that almost nine out of 10 people taking part in the trial lost 15kg or more or put their Type 2 diabetes into remission.
-The study also found that almost half of those who were put on a low-calorie diet for three to five months were able to stop their Type 2 diabetes medication with normal blood glucose levels after one year.
+The trial, DiRECT (Diabetes Remission Clinical Trial), found that almost nine out of 10 people taking part who lost 15kg or more put their Type 2 diabetes into remission.
+The study also found that almost half of those were still off all their Type 2 diabetes medication with normal blood glucose levels after one year.

 Professor Roy Taylor